fbpx

 Also Read: Implementing ERP System?
 These Top 11 Tried and Tested Tips will guide you

-3. What is application modernization?
+3. What is Application Modernization?

 Application modernization also requires a thorough analysis of which applications can benefit from being upgraded.
 These applications need to be able to offer better customer satisfaction and ROI after being upgraded with cloud, new features, improved speed, better performance, scalability, etc.